lwz7512/powereditor/README.md

 # Power-editor

-## a ppt editor for reveal.js framework, based on twitter flight framework...
+## A PPT editor for reveal.js framework, based on twitter flight framework...

 Anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).